Characterisation of honest times and optional semimartingales of class-($\Sigma$)

-Both the processes $Y^c$ and $Y^g$ are increasing (possibly non-finite) and stopped after $\tau$.
-For both $Y^c$ and $Y^g$ to be well defined finite increasing processes, we need to check that the they are finite before $\tau$ and have finite left limits at $\tau$.
+\begin{proof} From \eqref{Y}, we have $Y^c_t = \int_{(0,t]} \wt Z^{-1}_sdA^c_s$ and $Y^g_t =\int_{[0,t)} \wt Z^{-1}_{s+} dA^{g}_{s+}$, and the aim is to show that these integrals are finite for all $t\geq 0$.
+We stress that the limit of integration in the second integral is $[0,t)$ and thus the process $Y$, once shown to be finite for all $t\geq 0$, is an increasing l\`agl\`ad process.
+By (iii) of \cref{p1.1}, both the processes $Y^c$ and $Y^g$ are increasing and stopped after $\tau$.
+For both $Y^c$ and $Y^g$ to be well defined finite increasing processes, we need to check that the they are finite before $\tau$ and have finite right limit at $\tau$.